konecnyjakub/mytester/README.md

 #### Deprecations

 If a test method triggers deprecation, it is reported as a warning for the test method.
-It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e. g. calling a method/function or using a class constant.
+It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e.g. calling a method/function or using a class constant.

-It is possible to check that code in a test method triggers a deprecation with method assertTriggersDeprecation, you can even check for a specific message; in that case it is not reported by My Tester (but still might be by other tools that check your code, e. g.
-PHPStan with deprecation rules).
+It is possible to check that code in a test method triggers a deprecation with method assertTriggersDeprecation, you can even check for a specific message; in that case it is not reported by My Tester (but still might be by other tools that check your code, e.g. PHPStan with deprecation rules).
 Conversely with method assertTriggersNoDeprecation you can check that code triggers no deprecation.

-If you do not want to have deprecations reported in a test method or a whole TestCase (because you are e. g. deliberately testing deprecated code), you can suppress those warnings if you add attribute MyTester\Attributes\IgnoreDeprecations to the method/class.
+If you do not want to have deprecations reported in a test method or a whole TestCase (because you are e.g. deliberately testing deprecated code), you can suppress those warnings if you add attribute MyTester\Attributes\IgnoreDeprecations to the method/class.
 Then if the test method successfully completes without any other warnings/errors/assertion failures, it is reported as passed.

 #### Setup and clean up